Get started by searching below:

 Surviving Spouse and Children

-Immediate family members like spouses and children (including adopted children) can often pursue nursing home wrongful death claims.
+Immediate family members like spouses and children can often pursue nursing home wrongful death lawsuits.

-In some states, financial dependents, life partners, and putative (good faith) or common-law spouses may also be able to file.
+In some states, financial dependents, life partners, and common-law spouses may also be able to file.

 Other Family Members

-If someone passes away without a spouse or children, other relatives like siblings or parents are often next in line to have legal rights.
+If someone passes away without a spouse or children, other relatives like siblings or parents are often next to have legal rights.

 Executors and Personal Representatives